Atlas3621/Deny-And-Conquer/README.md

 - Remember to comment your code as you go!

 # Basic JavaFX Branch Instructions
-To run this, you want to run the **Server** first, then *GUI*, and then *GUI2*.
-I have tested it in both ways, and in my testing, it should not matter which one (of GUI and GUI2) you run first.
+To run this, you want to run the **Server** first, then *GUI*, and then *ClientGUI*.
+I have tested it in both ways, and in my testing, it should not matter which one (of GUI and ClientGUI) you run first.